lowzhenlong-civet/FinalYearProject/README.md

 Users can browse menus, place orders in advance, and schedule pickup times to avoid long queues.
 At the same time, students can explore and apply for short-term job opportunities posted by canteen operators, helping them earn income and gain experience.

 The system improves service efficiency for merchants, enhances user convenience, and promotes a smarter, more productive campus environment.

+Noted: Before execute the project import the database sql to phpMyAdmin.